 Maintaining adequate immunization rates in schools is critical to preventing disease outbreaks and ensuring the health of Texas children.

-Immunization Requirements for grades K through 12 2021-2022 English and Spanish
+Immunization Requirements for grades K through 12: 2023-24 School Year

-Immunization Requirements for Early Childhood Programs 2021-2022 English and Spanish
+Immunization Requirements for Early Childhood Programs: 2023-24 School Year

 Medical Exemption- the law allows physicians to write a statement stating that the vaccine(s) required would be medically harmful or injurious to the health and well-being of the child.
 The written statement by the physician must be submitted to the school nurse.
 Unless it is written in the statement that a lifelong condition exists, the exemption statement is valid for only one year from the date signed by the physician.